LuAnVaRmO/holbertonschool-zero_day/0x03-git/README.md

-This part is to naviagate deep on git
+This part is to naviagate deep on git, from push to pull files